wandb/weaveflow/README.md

 Weaveflow is a prototype of our next generation AI tooling.

+"Weaveflow" is a working title.
+Ultimately this experience will become part of weave or wandb

 The features are builtin to a branch of our weave library.

 ## Setup